Breakfast roll

 The breakfast roll (rollóg bhricfeasta, /ga/) is a breakfast sandwich consisting of a bread roll filled with elements of a traditional fried breakfast.
 It is served at a wide variety of convenience shops, newsagents, supermarkets, petrol stations, and casual eateries throughout Ireland.

 Contents

 A breakfast roll typically consists of a bread roll or baguette containing fillings such as sausages, bacon, white and black pudding, fried egg, butter, and tomato sauce or brown sauce.
 In some cases a hash brown, mushrooms, or tomatoes may be added; these fillings vary between cooks and restaurants.
 The roll itself is usually one of three varieties: a soft "submarine"-type roll, a chunky, spherical dinner roll or a demi-baguette.
 The demi-baguettes are distributed to shops partially baked and frozen, allowing stores to quickly bake the bread for a "freshly baked" roll.
 An "all-day breakfast" sandwich featuring some or all of the above ingredients in a traditional sandwich of sliced bread may be used instead.

+A typical breakfast roll can contain 1200 calories.